Caldecott Celebrates VE Day 75

 Children and young people from across the Caldecott Foundation have been celebrating the 75th anniversary of VE Day – when, on 8th May 1945, the Nazis’ surrender to the Allied forces marked victory in Europe and signalled the end of the Second World War.

-At a Caldecott Foundation residential home in Kent, children and young took part in a variety of VE Day activities – colouring in posters and bunting flags, completing quiz sheets and decorating the house in red, white and blue.
-The warm weather meant they were able to hold a VE Day tea party outside, with tasty goodies to enjoy in the sunshine on a beautifully decorated terrace.
+At a Caldecott Foundation residential home in Kent, young people took part in a variety of VE Day activities – colouring in posters and bunting flags, completing quiz sheets and decorating the house in red, white and blue.
+The warm weather meant they could hold a VE Day tea party outside, with tasty goodies to enjoy in the sunshine.

-Caldecott Primary School also had enormous fun, celebrating VE Day 75 over two days with a range of themed activities.
+Caldecott Primary School also had enormous fun celebrating VE Day 75, over two days and with a range of themed activities.
 Pupils and staff listened to war time music, made paper Spitfire aeroplanes and created bunting for the special occasion.
 Some pupils also helped to make food for the school’s VE Day tea party.